 In this paper, we have studied the spin interaction in fermionic Mott insulators with a tilt.
-Using the perturbation theory and the direct calculation of the real-time evolution, we have revealed the effective interaction in the small and large tilt regime and found the appearance of the ferromagnetism.
-This appears as the change of the speed and time direction in the real-time dynamics, which can be observed in various experimental platforms.
+Using perturbation theory and direct calculation of the real-time evolution, we have revealed the effective interaction in both the small and large tilt regimes and found the emergence of ferromagnetism.
+This appears in the change of speed and time direction in the real-time dynamics, which can be observed in various experimental platforms.